hellowac/mapnik-wiki-zh-cn/Compositing.md

 ## Grouped compositing

 Several have ask: So I understand that using Style-level compositing I can control the blending behavior between a given style/layer and all the data rendered before it, but can I also group layers and the control the compositing behavior within a group and then also between different groups?
 The answer currently is NO, at least via the styling interface (XML) in Mapnik.
-There is no support for grouping layers yes in Mapnik.
+There is no support for grouping layers yet in Mapnik.
 But, this could be accomplished with a bit of scripting because much of the compositing functionality of Mapnik is exposed in Python.
 So, say you have a stylesheet with 4 layers: `layer1, layer2, layer3, and layer4`.
 You want to composite `layer1` with `layer2` using some custom operation (lets say `multiply`), then composite `layer3` with `layer4` with another composite operation (lets say `overlay`) and the finally blend the first two layers with the second two using `soft-light`.
 You could break out the two groups of layers into two separate maps, render them each to `mapnik.Image` objects and the composite the result like:

 ```python
 import mapnik